Start 'Em, Sit 'Em Week 2: Quarterbacks

 Marcus Mariota vs. Indianapolis Colts

-Mariota is coming off a huge game against the Browns, posting three touchdowns and over 24 fantasy points.
-I wouldn't chase the points this week, however, as the Colts visit for an AFC South showdown.
+Mariota is coming off a huge game against the Browns, but many of his yards were due to his pass catchers making plays.
+I wouldn't chase the points, as the Colts visit for an AFC South showdown.
 In his last three starts against them, Mariota has averaged just 192 passing yards with three touchdown passes with four interceptions.

 Sit 'Em: Sit 'Em: Jameis Winston at Carolina Panthers (Thur.), Jaocby Brissett at Tennessee Titans